 Step 7: This pattern piece still does not include the seam allowances for the side seams.
 Go ahead and draw 2 parallel lines 5/8″ away from the straight lines.
 I did both sides, so if I ever want to use a fabric that is directional I can use this pattern piece and have a centre seam down the front and back.
 If you are not going to have a centre seam, simply fold up and tape one of the seam allowances and use that side for the fold.

 Step 8: Cut out your finished pattern piece and add some marks along the side seam.
 This will help you with the construction later.
 The hard part is done!
 Now we can prepare our fabric.

 If you chose to create a maxi dress you will be working with large pattern pieces and a lot of fabric.
 My recommendations:

 - Work on the floor.
 You need a lot of space and you don’t want your fabric falling off a table pulling the knit.

-- Work on a hard floor preferably, such a wood floors or tile.
-It’s really easy to get ripples in your fabric or have things pull in certain areas if you are working on carpet.
+- Work on a hard floor preferably, such as wood floors or tile.
+It’s really easy to get ripples in your fabric or have things pulled in certain areas if you are working on carpet.

 - Use lots of pins and cut slowly!